norc-labs/wearsense/README.md

 ## Build

+These instructions are for building and testing using the command line.
+If you prefer to use Studio, just follow the standard instructions available online.

 Run `./gradlew tasks` to get a list of all tasks; add `--all` to get all tasks and more detail.